-The jacarandas bloom in Mexico City is one of the most spectacular spring blooms around the world.
+The jacarandas bloom in Mexico City is one of the most spectacular spring blooms in the world.
 In spring, when the jacaranda trees bloom, the streets of Mexico City are dotted with beautiful violet petals.
 These trees add even more color to this already vibrant city.
 Yet, you wouldn’t believe just how many jacaranda trees this metropolis has.
-All throughout Mexico City, you can find the jacarandas.
+You can find jacarandas all throughout Mexico City.
 Lining streets and scattered through parks, these trees are in abundance.
-As you fly into Mexico City, jacarandas are even visible from above the city.
+The jacarandas in Mexico City are so abundant that you can see the purple trees as you fly into Mexico City.

 When do the Jacaranda Trees Bloom in Mexico City

 The jacaranda trees bloom in Mexico City between late March and early April each year.
-Usually, if you visit within that time frame, you will have a chance to see the jacaranda, whether it is the beginning of the bloom, peak bloom, or nearing the end of the jacaranda season when the streets are covered with the beautiful purple petals.
+Usually, if you visit within that time frame, you will have a chance to see the jacarandas.
+Depending on when you visit, you will likely see a beautiful display of trees, whether it is the beginning of the bloom, peak bloom, or nearing the end of the jacaranda season when the streets are covered with beautiful purple petals.

 Seeing the jacaranda trees bloom in Mexico City is one of the best ways to experience Mexico City in the spring.